Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 #### Key Azure Concepts for AZ-900

 1. **Resource Groups**
-   - **What are they?**
 Resource groups are logical containers that hold related Azure resources for an application.
 Think of them as folders that help you organize and manage all the resources needed for a specific project or application.

    - **Practical Example:**
      Imagine you're building a web application.
 Your resource group might contain: